 Garbage and Recycling Collection Service Interruptions

-Sponsored by: Health and Human Services Department, Solid Waste & Recycling Program Division
+Sponsored by: Health and Human Services Department, Solid Waste & Recycling Program (SW&R) Division

 In the event of severe winter weather, garbage and recycling collection schedules may be impacted.
 If schools are closed, solid waste (garbage) and recycling (including yard debris) collection may be cancelled.
 Collection will be made up the following day.